 Few things in life are as important as your job; your source of money to pay for all of life’s financial responsibilities.
 If you are an employee who was treated in a manner that violates the law, you need an attorney.
-Attorney William Waddell is ready and prepared to assist you.
-Call now.
-Both state and federal laws place obligations on employers in hiring, firing and treating their employees.
+Attorney William Waddell, email: firstname.lastname@example.org is ready and prepared to assist you.
+Call or email now.
+Both state and federal laws place obligations on employers in hiring, firing and treatment of their employees.
 It is vital that you contact and retain a knowledgeable and experienced attorney to assist you with any claim you may have against your employer.
 In general terms, employment laws protect employees in in the following instances:

 - Harassment: Employees who have been harassed because of their age, gender, ethnicity, race or disability.